instituutnederlandsetaal/BlackLab/site/docs/guide/030_index-your-data/090_miscellaneous.md

 documentPath: //TEI
 ```

+Note that if you do not declare namespaces in your `.blf.yaml` file, namespaces will be ignored during indexing.
+This can
+help to index 'messy' datasets where some documents have schema declarations and other do not.

 ## Unicode normalization

 Unicode normalization refers to the process of converting different ways of encoding the same character to a single, canonical form.
 For example, the character `é` can be encoded as a single character `é` (U+00E9), or as a combination of `e` (U+0065) and `´` (U+00B4).